Comparisons

 What's the best form of each supplement?

 For creatine: creatine monohydrate (specifically Creapure if budget allows).
 Avoid novel forms (creatine HCl, Kre-Alkalyn) — they're more expensive with no proven advantage.
-For beta-alanine: regular beta-alanine powder or sustained-release carnosyn (if paresthesia is a concern).
+For beta-alanine: regular beta-alanine powder or sustained-release CarnoSyn if paresthesia is a concern.

 Related guides: Best Creatine Supplement | Best Longevity Supplement Stack | Exercise and Longevity

 Affiliate Disclosure: Better Vitals may earn a commission when you purchase through our links.
-We only recommend products our team has personally tested and validated.
+Our recommendations are based on independent research and, where possible, hands-on testing.

 Featured Products